ONWARD® Medical Launches Capital Increase by Way of an Accelerated Bookbuild Offering and of a Public Offering in France for an Indicative Amount of EUR 15 Million, with an Up to EUR 5 Million Upsize Option

 In the United Kingdom, this document is only being distributed to and is only directed at persons who are “qualified investors” within the meaning the U.K. Prospectus Regulation, and who are also (i) investment professionals within the meaning of Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the “Order”), or (ii) high net worth companies, unincorporated associations and other bodies to whom it may otherwise lawfully be communicated in accordance with Article 49(2)(a) to (d) of the Order, or (iii) persons to whom an invitation or inducement to engage in investment activity (within the meaning of section 21 of the Financial Services and Markets Act 2000) in connection with the issue or sale of any securities may otherwise lawfully be communicated or caused to be communicated (all such persons together being referred to as “Relevant Persons”).
 This document is directed only at Relevant Persons and must not be acted on or relied on by persons who are not Relevant Persons.
 Any investment or investment activity to which this document relates is available only to Relevant Persons and will be engaged in only with Relevant Persons.

 This communication is not a prospectus for the purposes of the Prospectus Regulation.
 This communication cannot be used as basis for any investment agreement or decision.
 Acquiring investments to which this announcement relates may expose an investor to a significant risk of losing the entire amount invested.
-Persons considering making such investments should consult a person specializing in advising on such investments.
+Persons considering making such investments should consult an authorised person specialising in advising on such investments.
 This announcement does not constitute a recommendation concerning the securities referred to herein.